RHuebsch13/Izzit-Dictionary-/README.md

 Google Chrome Developer Tools - Used to test the responsiveness of the site Font Awesome - Used to source icons
 Canva - Used to create wireframes and logo
-Pixabay - Used to source hero image
-Wikipedia - Used to source book cover pictures and book synopsis description Github - GitHub for versionn control for the development of application up to deployment Gitpod -An online IDE used to build and develop the website Heroku- The cloud platform used to host the deployed site
+Github - GitHub for versionn control for the development of application up to deployment Gitpod -An online IDE used to build and develop the website Heroku- The cloud platform used to host the deployed site